pradip5474/pradip5474/README.md

 ⚡ Fun Facts About Me

 ✨ I find joy in storytelling through data – building dashboards feels like designing an interactive storybook 📖, where each chart and KPI tells its own tale.

 ✨ I love the challenge of messy datasets 🧩 – cleaning and transforming them is like solving a puzzle until the bigger picture emerges.

 ✨ My favorite part of analytics?
 Watching a static dataset come alive in Power BI dashboards with filters, slicers, and interactive visuals ⚡.

 🧰 Tools & Technologies I Work With

-🔹 Excel – Advanced formulas, PivotTables, conditional formatting 🔹 SQL – Queries, Joins, Window Functions, CTEs
+🔹 Excel – Advanced formulas, PivotTables, conditional formatting

+🔹 SQL – Queries, Joins, Window Functions, CTEs

-🔹 Power BI – Data modeling, DAX, interactive dashboards 🔹 Python (Pandas, NumPy, Matplotlib, scikit-learn) – Data cleaning, visualization, and ML basics 🔹 Data Storytelling – Presenting insights for real-world business decisions
+🔹 Power BI – Data modeling, DAX, interactive dashboards

+🔹 Python (Pandas, NumPy, Matplotlib) – Data cleaning, visualization, and ML basics

+🔹 Data Storytelling – Presenting insights for real-world business decisions

 🔍 What I’m Looking For